MikeBishop/http-misc-extensions/draft-bishop-httpbis-grease.md

-{{?UseIt=I-D.thomson-use-it-or-lose-it}} observes that extension and negotiation mechanisms which aren't exercised regularly can be found not to work when they are later employed by an extension to the protocol.
-{{?GREASE=I-D.ietf-tls-grease}} is one mitigation which originated in TLS, registering multiple values in various TLS registries which can be sent prospectively by clients.
+{{?UseIt=I-D.thomson-use-it-or-lose-it}} observes that extension and negotiation mechanisms which aren't exercised regularly can be found not to work when they are later employed by an extension to the protocol. {{?GREASE=RFC8701}} is one mitigation which originated in TLS, registering multiple values in various TLS registries which can be sent prospectively by clients.

 The common requirement of the different spaces described by these documents is the requirement that recipients ignore unrecognized values.
 By reserving a